KannagiR/ETH-AVAX-Module-4/README.md

 3. Use the burn function to burn a specific amount of your DEGEN tokens.
 4. Use redeem function to buy available items from the list using the available tokens.
 5. Use the mint function (accessible only to the contract owner) to mint new DEGEN tokens.
+6. Use the get owner function to check if he/she is the owner of the contract.

 ## snowtrace
 Verify your contrace at avalanche fuji testnet on `snowtrace.io` and check the contract transaction